AdobeDocs/analytics.en/help/components/cda/cda-setup.md

 ## Choose the cross-device report suite that will be enabled for CDA

-When your organization is provisioned to use CDA, you will choose which report suite is your cross-device report suite that you want to use with CDA.
+When your organization is provisioned to use CDA, you choose which report suite to use.
 This choice can be communicated through your Adobe Account Manager.
-Adobe will enable your chosen report suite for CDA processing.
+Adobe then enables your chosen report suite for CDA processing.

 ## Create a cross-device virtual report suite to see the cross-device view

-Administrators with access to create virtual report suites will be able to create CDA virtual report suites as follows:
+Administrators with access to create virtual report suites can create CDA virtual report suites as follows:

 1. Navigate to [experiencecloud.adobe.com](https://experiencecloud.adobe.com) and log in using your AdobeID credentials.
 2. Click the 9-grid icon at the top, then click Analytics.
 3. Hover over Components at the top, then click Virtual Report Suites.
 4. Click Add.
-5. Enter a name for your virtual report suite, and ensure the CDA-enabled report suite is selected.
+5. Enter a name for your virtual report suite, and ensure that the CDA-enabled report suite is selected.
 6. Click the checkbox 'Enable Report Time Processing', which enables several more options including Cross-Device Analytics.
 7. Click the checkbox 'Stitch User Visits Across Devices'.
-8. Click Continue, finish configuing the virtual repor suite, then click Save.
+8. Click Continue, finish configuring the virtual report suite, then click Save.

 ![CDA checkbox](assets/cda-checkbox.png)